 Thomas earned his B.A. in Health, Physical Education and Recreation from Langston in 2003 and is a member of the National Association of Basketball Coaches, Black Coaches Association and is the co-founder of the Elite Skills Basketball Academy, which was established in Park Forest, Ill. in May of 2008.
 In addition to his coaching duties, he will also head up Wesleyan's SAAC and Community Service efforts.

-Thomas is married to the former Carrie Smith, and the couple have two daughters: Jaidyn and Jazelle.
-They will now reside in Rocky Mount, and the Chicago native is eager to get started at Wesleyan.
+Thomas is married to the former Carrie Smith, and they have two daughters: Jaidyn and Jazelle.